Murder Is Easy: Plot summary

 Luke and Bridget realise that they are in love with each other, then they find Rivers dead, killed by a blow to the head.
 After dinner in Gordon's home, Luke listens to Gordon tell the story of how anyone who insults or disrespects him is avenged.
 He lists all the murdered locals and their offence: Mrs Horton had argued with him, Tommy Pierce did mocking impressions of him, Harry Carter shouted at him while drunk, Amy Gibbs was impertinent to him, Humbleby disagreed with him on the village water supply, and Rivers used his car without permission and then spoke disrespectfully to him.
 All of them died soon afterwards.
 He believes this is divine justice.

 Luke and Bridget decide to leave Gordon's house.
 Luke goes off to meet with Superintendent Battle down from London to resolve this case, leaving Bridget.
 They will tell Gordon of their decision when Luke returns.

 Bridget does not wait; she tells Gordon of her decision to break off her engagement with him while Luke is out.

 Luke decides that Gordon is directly responsible for the deaths.
 Miss Waynflete confirms his suspicions.
 She tells him of how when they were younger, she had been engaged to marry Gordon.
 One evening, Whitfield killed her pet bird, with the appearance that he enjoyed doing it.
 She says she ended their engagement.

 Bridget decides to stay at Honoria Waynflete's house, after asking Luke to tell her exactly what Miss Pinkerton told him.
 Bridget does not drink the tea that Miss Waynflete brings her, as she does not like tea in general.

 Bridget and Honoria take a walk in the woods.
 Honoria reveals herself to be the murderer, as she holds a knife to add Bridget to her list of victims.
-As will be revelead later, it was her who killed her own pet and Gordon that ended their engagement.
+As will be revelead later, it was she who killed her own pet and Gordon that ended their engagement.
 She had vowed revenge on Gordon after he returned as a wealthy man to the village.